samesimilar/MirrorXML/README.md

 # MirrorXML

-MirrorXML is a wrapper for libxml2's SAX (pull) xml and html parsers.
+MirrorXML is a wrapper for libxml2's SAX (push) xml and html parsers.
 It's also a wrapper for libxml2's streamable XPath pattern matching functionality.

 But those two things don't quite describe how these features work together in MirrorXML to make event-driven xml parsing easier.